 The Federal Government is providing cash flow boosts to support businesses and not-for-profit organisations through the economic downturn associated with COVID-19.
 The first cash flow boost of up to $50,000 has been delivered and you should now be preparing for the arrival of the second boost.

 In no time at all, we are close to lodging June 2020 Business Activity Statement’s (BAS) which will include the finalisation of the first cash flow boost and the beginning of the second cash flow boost.
 The second cash flow boost will be paid in equal instalments from June to September 2020, up to $50,000 upon lodgement of your activity statements.

 A quick refresh on the cash flow boost:

 How will it work?

 If you received the first cash flow boost, you will automatically receive the second when you lodge your activity statements for each month/quarter from June to September 2020.
-The amounts will be equal to the first cash flow boosts you received and will be split evenly over your lodgements.
+The amounts will be equal to the total amount of initial cash flow boosts you receive and will be split evenly over your lodgements.
+If you lodge:

 ABC Pty Ltd received the minimum first payment of $10,000 and lodge their BAS quarterly.
 ABC Pty Ltd will receive $5,000 for quarter ending June 2020 and $5,000 for quarter ending September 2020.